- ABMS Certification:

 - Clinical Practice:

-- Attention Deficit Hyperactivity Disorder (ADHD), Conjunctivitis (Pink Eye), Constipation, Contact Dermatitis (Eczema), Influenza, Irritable Bowel Syndrome (IBS), Epistaxis (Nosebleed), Pneumonia-child, Otitis Externa (Swimmer's Ear)-child, Urinary Tract Infection (UTI)-child, Pneumonia, Primary Care, Pediatric Primary Care
+- ADHD, Conjunctivitis (Pink Eye), Contact Dermatitis (Eczema), Influenza, Irritable Bowel Syndrome (IBS), Epistaxis (Nosebleed), Pneumonia- Pediatric, Otitis Externa (Swimmer's Ear)- Pediatric, Urinary Tract Infection (UTI)- Pediatric, Pneumonia, Constipation- Pediatric, Primary Care, Pediatric Primary Care

 Director of Child Advocacy; Medical Director, Child Health Advocacy Program; Medical Director, Blue Ridge Care Connection for Children

-Dr. Pappas was born and raised in Charlottesville, Virginia.
-She obtained her B.S. degree from the College of William and Mary.
-She also obtained a law degree from the University of Virginia before obtaining her medical degree from the Medical College of Virginia, where she also completed her residency training in pediatrics.
-She has been a member of the University of Virginia pediatric faculty since 1995.
+Born and raised in Charlottesville, Dr. Pappas received her undergraduate degree from the College of William and Mary in Williamsburg prior to attending UVA School of Law.
+She then pursued a medical degree from the Medical College of Virginia in Richmond, where she also completed residency training in pediatrics.

 - Pediatric Infectious Diseases Society Burtis Burr Breese Award, 2011